Martha9876/Web-application/README.md

-                              Equip Footwear

-The scope of the project is to develop a functioning e-commerce website for the company 'Equip Footwear’.

-Equip Footwear’ specialises in retailing footwear for the sports: football, running, hiking, tennis, and climbing.
+                   Develop Diagnositic Test

+The development of this diagnostic tool will help a diagnoitic test designer to create a quiz.

 # Getting Started with Create React App